SyuW/1D-Schrodinger/README.md

 # 1D-Schrodinger
 A script for solving the 1D time-independent Schrodinger equation for arbitrary user-specified potentials, giving the quantized energy levels of a trapped quantum particle.

+Solver uses a finite difference method that converts the time-independent Schrodinger equation into a finite dimensional eigenvalue problem, which is tackled using the LAPACK diagonalization algorithm invoked with `scipy.linalg.eigh`.

 Produces an ✨interative✨ animated plot for viewing the energy spectrum and eigenstates.
 Simply use the left and right arrow keys to toggle between the different excited modes of the particle.

 # Usage